 In conjunction with the athletic department, the IHC conducts two intramural sports programs: the Interhouse and Discobolus trophy competitions.
 (These are described below under Athletics.)
-Other interhouse activities include parties, usually involving two or three houses, which are held once or twice each term.
+Other interhouse activities include an annual eight-house party called Interhouse.

 Faculty-Student Relations

 Faculty-student coordination and cooperation with regard to campus affairs are secured through the presence of students on faculty committees, by faculty-student conferences, and by other mechanisms, such as course ombudsmen.